 Increase to BASIX Standards

-We are improving BASIX standards to build more comfortable homes, cut energy costs and contribute to our target of net zero homes by 2050.
+The new BASIX standards will help build more comfortable homes, cut energy costs and contribute to our target of net zero homes by 2050.

 This is part of the Trajectory for Low Energy Buildings, a national plan that aims to achieve zero energy and carbon-ready buildings.
 The plan proposes increases to the energy efficiency provisions in the National Construction Code (NCC) for residential buildings from 2022.